 Ice your toe after activity if there is any pain.

-More severe injuries that require casting, reduction, or surgery to fix them will need a longer time to heal, up to 6 - 8 weeks.
+More severe injuries that require casting, reduction, or surgery will take to heal, possibly 6 to 8 weeks.

-Follow up with your doctor 1 - 2 weeks after your injury.
-Based on your injury, your doctor may want to see you more than one time.
+Follow up with your doctor 1 to 2 weeks after your injury.
+Based on the severity, your doctor may want to see you more than once.